 It is important to maintain nutrition and not lose weight during your radiotherapy - even if you are overweight.
-You may need a feeding tube in case you have difficulty swallowing and eating during your treatment.
+You may need a feeding tube to assist maintaining weight if you have difficulty swallowing and eating during your treatment.
 Your radiation oncologist will discuss with you the likelihood that you will need a tube.
 For some patients, this must be inserted before the treatment starts.